What is the General Biosecurity Duty (GBD)?

 What does this mean from a legal perspective?

-The GBD applies if that person knows, or it is reasonable to expect a person to know, that a risk may be presented by any biosecurity matter, carrier or dealing they are involved with.
-The definition of a biosecurity dealing extends beyond the simple exchange or transport of goods.
+The GBD applies if that person knows, or it is reasonable to expect a person to know, that a risk may be presented by any dealing with biosecurity matter, or a carrier.
+The definition of a dealing extends beyond the simple exchange or transport of goods.
+Read more about dealings, biosecurity matter, and carrier.

 The introduction of the GBD does not mean that you now have to know everything about biosecurity, however you do need to know about the biosecurity risks that apply to your specific industry, business, work environment or pastimes - and how to manage or minimise those risks to the best of your ability.